PEXANE2/azure-docs.tr-tr/articles/container-registry/container-registry-get-started-powershell.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu hızlı başlangıçta, Azure PowerShell bir Azure Container Registry oluşturdunuz, kapsayıcı görüntüsünü gönderdi ve görüntüyü kayıt defterinden çekmiş ve çalıştırdınız.
-ACR 'ye daha ayrıntılı bir bakış için Azure Container Registry öğreticilerine geçin.
+In this quickstart, you created an Azure Container Registry with Azure PowerShell, pushed a container image, and pulled and ran the image from the registry.
+Continue to the Azure Container Registry tutorials for a deeper look at ACR.

 > [!div class="nextstepaction"]
-> [Azure Container Registry öğreticileri][container-registry-tutorial-quick-task]
+> [Azure Container Registry tutorials][container-registry-tutorial-quick-task]

 <!-- LINKS - external -->
 [docker-linux]: https://docs.docker.com/engine/installation/#supported-platforms